Virginia Tech® home

 • Proposals should describe how library resources and/or expertise will be leveraged to explore research questions of significant interest to your research area.

 • Project deliverables should be specific, measurable, and achievable within the project period.
-We encourage deliverables and subsequent research outputs be made available through open access methods (e.g., VTechWorks, Virginia Tech Data Repository, etc).
-When applicable, we also encourage proposals to take into consideration 1) issues of equity and inclusion and 2) how including a community partner may benefit the project.
+We encourage deliverables and subsequent research outputs to be made available through open access methods (e.g., VTechWorks, Virginia Tech Data Repository, etc).
+When applicable, we also encourage proposals to consider how including a community partner may benefit the project.

 • By the end of the project, co-PIs will submit 1) a final spending report and 2) a recorded presentation video and associated slides to showcase project deliverables.
 Additionally, co-PIs may also receive solicitations for surveys and interview requests related to data collection, management, and continuous improvements of this grant program.